unosquare/raspberryio/README.md

 public static void TestLedBlinking()
 {
     // Get a reference to the pin you need to use.
-    // All 3 methods below are exactly equivalent var blinkingPin = Pi.Gpio[17];
+    // Both methods below are equivalent
+    var blinkingPin = Pi.Gpio[17];
     blinkingPin = Pi.Gpio[BcmPin.Gpio17];
-    blinkingPin = Pi.Gpio.Pin17;

     // Configure the pin as an output blinkingPin.PinMode = GpioPinDriveMode.Output;